mgoelzer/lotus_client_rs/README.md

 ./target/debug/examples/print-everything
 ./target/debug/examples/find-by-wallet

-# Running indexer
+# Running cid_oracle
-cargo run -p indexer -- --endpoint="http://lotus1:1234/rpc/v0"
+cargo run -p cid_oracle -- --endpoint="http://lotus1:1234/rpc/v0"

 # To use in your own project, make your project directory a
 # sibling of filecoin-chain-rs; then put in your Cargo.toml: